timescale/docs/timescaledb/timescaledb-edition-comparison.md

 available under the
 [Timescale License (TSL)][timescale-license].

-For more information about the Timecale licence, see [this blog post][license-blog].
+For more information about the Timescale licence, see [this blog post][license-blog].

 Many of the most recent features of TimescaleDB are only available in TimescaleDB Community Edition.

-You can install TimescaleDB Community Edition in my own on-premises or cloud infrastructure and run it for free.
+You can install TimescaleDB Community Edition in your own on-premises or cloud infrastructure and run it for free.
 TimescaleDB Community Edition is completely free if you manage your own service.